'There was a nice skills transfer—I did a lot of training but I learned a lot from my Nigerien colleagues as well.'

 I spent 60 to 70 percent of my time coordinating activities, such as addressing human resource issues, data analysis, reports, and training.
 The rest of the time was spent providing direct patient care.

-In CAR (Central African Republic), I was the medical director of a 60-bed hospital, which had a TB/HIV ward, an intensive care unit, and a theatre for OB/GYN and basic surgeries.
+In CAR (Central African Republic), I was the medical director of a 60-bed hospital, which had a TB/HIV ward, an intensive care unit, and a theater for OB/GYN and basic surgeries.
 Although I rounded every day, more than half my time was spent supervising hospital hygiene, managing staff, and collecting data.

 What were the specific purposes of the data collection?